UQ-RCC/pitschi-docs/technicalguide.md

 In construction

 # Purpose
-This technical guide explains the components of Pitschi and how it works.
+This technical guide explains the components of Pitschi and how they work together.

 # Components
 ![image](images/pitschi_components.png)